I had a blast making this Santa bread, and I know you will too! Let me show you how to make it with my step-by-step directions!

 Place your mustache on your base, tucking any loose ends underneath your base.

-Roll a large piece of dough into a round nose.
-Lightly press it in the gathered area of your mustache.
+Roll a large piece of dough into a round nose and lightly press it in the gathered area of your mustache.

 Roll two pieces of dough into eyes and place above your mustache.